Vision Therapy is teaching your eyes and brain to work together as your Visual System, think of Vision Therapy as Physiotherapy for your Visual System

 Following a detailed visual assessment Peter will provide a written report and diagnosis.
 The resulting diagnosis guides your personal treatment plan for you or your child should you wish to consider optometrist vision therapy (OVT).

-Just what is Optometrist Vision Therapy ?
+This is Optometric Vision Therapy

 Peter has excellent results of over 95% success with his three step process: 1.
 Showing you or your child how to use their visual system more effectively, sometimes in new ways 2.
 Building stamina in your visual system 3.
 Helping you learn fine control of your visual system